Sreesanth-S/Hospital_Dashboard/README.md

 # Maternal Health Monitor & Preeclampsia Predictor
+### This project is a part of Equitable Innovation Programme conducted by Lehigh University, USA and KGiSL Institute of Technology, Coimbatore
 This platform is a specialized clinical dashboard designed for the continuous monitoring of maternal patients.
 It integrates real-time health data with AI-driven predictive analytics to identify early warning signs of conditions like preeclampsia, enabling healthcare providers to intervene before critical complications arise.

 ## 🚀 Key Features